skeema/skeema/doc/options.md

 * `skeema diff`
 * `skeema push`
 * `skeema lint`
+* `skeema format`
 * `skeema pull` (only if [skip-format](#format) is used)

 With the default value of [workspace=temp-schema](#workspace), a temporary schema is created on each MySQL instance that Skeema interacts with.
 The schema name is configured by the [temp-schema](#temp-schema) option.
-When the schema is no longer needed, it is dropped, unless the [reuse-temp-schema](#reuse-temp-schema) option is enabled.
+When the schema is no longer needed, it is dropped, unless the deprecated [reuse-temp-schema](#reuse-temp-schema) option is enabled.

 With [workspace=docker](#workspace), a Docker container on localhost is used for the workspace instead.
 This can be advantageous for two reasons: